hroncok/utvsapi-eve/README.md

     . venv/bin/activate
     pip install eve eve-sqlalchemy mysqlclient

-You'll also need `eve-docs`, unfortunately the version on PyPI has a Python 3 incompatible print statement, which has been fixed in git, but not released yet.
+Optionally, you'd also need `eve-docs`, unfortunately the version on PyPI has a Python 3 incompatible print statement, which has been fixed in git, but not released yet.

     pip install https://github.com/charlesflynn/eve-docs/archive/master.zip